 And though it may be hard for those of you have smart phones to believe, not everyone has a smart phone.
 Millions of people simply cannot afford a smart phone.
 Some of them use a simple cell phone, with very limited capabilities: the ability to make and receive phone calls and text messages.
 Some people have something that's more than a cell phone but less than a smart phone: they have a feature phone, which has some web browsing capabilities.

 It's not just those who cannot afford smart phones who use cell phones or feature phones; smart phones break, and users may have to fall back to using an old-fashioned cell phone or feature phone until their smart phone is repaired or they can afford a new one.
+Also, smart phones are easily hacked, but feature phones aren't.

 Can you use a simple cell phone or a feature phone as a smart phone?
 Yes!
 There are several free online tools that can help you use whatever phone you have interact with various Internet tools.